lewhitley/DryWorldData/README.md

 ## Live Project
 [Live][live]

-I chose to host this project on Github Pages, since it didn't require a new API or database and the time/effort required to get it up and running is minimal.
+I chose to host this project on Github Pages, since it didn't require a new API or database and the time/effort required to get it running is minimal.

 Version 1:
 [State names][n1]